Rubus flagellaris: Ecology

 Many animals such as raccoons, fox squirrels, eastern chipmunks, white-footed mice, and other mammals eat the northern dewberry's fruits, and aid in the dispersal of the shrub.
 The plant has a high tolerance to hedging from livestock or wildlife browsing.

-The flowers of Rubus flagellaris, with a fragrant nectar, attract a large number of native bees.
+The flowers, with a fragrant nectar, attract a large number of native bees.
 They also provide nesting materials and structures for the native bees.
 Some of the bee species that interact with the plant and pollinate the flowers are mason bees (of the genus Osmia), leaf-cutting bees, cuckoo bees (of the subfamily Nomadinae), and miner bees.
-Other insects that interact with the northern dewberry to help pollinate it are Siphonopora rubi (blackberry aphid), Metallus rubi (blackberry leafminer), Agrilus ruficollis (red-necked cane borer), and Edwardsiana rosae (rose leafhopper).
+Other insects that interact with the northern dewberry to help pollinate it are Siphonophora rubi (blackberry aphid), Metallus rubi (blackberry leafminer), Agrilus ruficollis (red-necked cane borer), and Edwardsiana rosae (rose leafhopper).

 The flowers are also a preferred source of nectar for the Karner blue, an endangered species of blue butterfly found in the Midwestern U.S. and northeastern North America.

-When occasional wildfires burn down tall woody trees surrounding Rubus flagellaris, the resulting burning has a positive effect on population growth for the species.
+When occasional wildfires burn down tall woody trees surrounding R. flagellaris, the resulting burning has a positive effect on population growth for the species.
 Other research has also shown that occasional wildfires are beneficial to the population's growth.

+Rubus flagellaris is insect pollinated and is recorded to have been visited in northern Florida by Lasioglossum pectorale, Ceratina, and Osmia inspergens.